gn02596703/git_play_ground/README.md

 # git_play_ground
-A place to try and learn git related operation
+A place to try and test git related operation